 HIDOE Data Book

 The data book profiles noteworthy academic events, trends and outcomes at the state and complex-area level.
 It includes tables, figures and narrative sections related to demographic, financial and educational performance.
 Also, comparisons to other states with characteristics similar to Hawaii are provided to illustrate relative progress or status on specific indicators.

-Weighted Student Formula (WSF) is a fair and equitable way to distribute funds for school budgets.
+Weighted Student Formula: The Weighted Student Formula (WSF) is a fair and equitable way to distribute funds for school budgets.
 The amount of money given to a school is based on individual student need, not enrollment.
 This means that students with more needs will receive more resources.
 Funding follows students to whichever schools they attend, equalizing opportunities at the student level.
 The WSF informs the development of each school's Academic Financial Plan, which the community can help craft by joining a School Community Council.

 Annual Financial and Single Audit Report: The Department's annual audit provides an objective third-party examination of the presentation of the Department's financial statements for the most recent fiscal year, coordinated by the State of Hawaii's Office of the Auditor.